Romancing in Thin Air: Reception

 Maggie Lee of Variety wrote: "A superstar and his erstwhile fan develop a high-concept romance when thrown together in an inn two-and-a-half miles above sea level in Johnnie To's gorgeous-looking escapist [melodrama]".
-Lee compared it to his previous film "Don't Go Breaking My Heart" calling it "still overwrought but less calculated than the earlier effort" saying it would likely appeal to Valentine's Day audiences but not to To's action or arthouse fans.
+Lee compared it to his previous film "Don't Go Breaking My Heart" calling Romancing in Thin Air "still overwrought but less calculated than the earlier effort" and wrote it would likely appeal to Valentine's Day audiences but not to To's action or arthouse fans.